Advertiser Disclosure

 Read Customer Reviews

-Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see feedback from past customers on local solar companies.
+Check review sites like Google Reviews, the Better Business Bureau (BBB), and TrustPilot to see customer feedback about local solar companies.
 Detailed reviews can help you assess a company's dependability and customer service.
-Use caution with companies that have no reviews or mostly negative ones.
+Use caution with companies that have barely any reviews or mostly negative ones.

 Compare Multiple Quotes